mctsnt/docile-charge-point/README.md

 One example where this is done is the AWS Lambda and S3 integration in the [lambda](aws-lambda/) subproject in this repository.
 Run `sbt lambda/run` to compile and run that code.

 At the moment, unfortunately, the only documentation is this and the [source code](aws-lambda/src/main/scala/chargepoint/docile/Lambda.scala).

+Also, at the moment the library is only published for Scala 2.11 and 2.12.
+The reason is that docile-charge-point depends on Ammonite and Ammonite is a very finicky thing when it comes to dependency versioning.
+We are aware and if we keep working on docile-charge-point we will split the library and the interactive executable, so that we can also build the library for Scala 2.13 and later versions.

 ## TODOs